Top 10 things to do in Bahamas

 Photo credits: Trish Hartmann

 The Glass Window Bridge in Eleuthera will definitely leave you stunned as you witness the breathtaking panoramic views of the island.
 The bridge gives you an exciting opportunity to view the rich blue waters of the Atlantic Ocean on one side of the bridge and Exuma Sound on the other side.
-The Glass Window Bridge is isolated by a segment of rock which is around 30 feet wide.
+The Glass Window Bridge is isolated by a segment of rock that is around 30 feet wide.
 One should be very careful while crossing the bridge because of the waves that hit the bridge and nearby cliffs.

 Lucayan National Park